jsmn-prhmt/Recipe-Directory/README.md

 # Recipe Directory
 A simple recipe application to create and search recipes.
+Containing list of recipes, with detail component for each recipe.
 Other functionalities include color-theme selector & dark/light mode using context API and Reducers.